 Low-Impact Main Area

 The entire camp has been sensitively designed for minimum impact on its delicate desert environment.
-The main camp has outdoor lounges, a dining and bar area, an inviting pool and a camp fire to enjoy evenings out under the stars.
+The main camp has outdoor lounges, a dining and bar area, an inviting pool and a campfire to enhance evenings out under the stars.
 There’s also a curio corner and a computer station with free internet access.

 Surprisingly Good Game Viewing

 Despite its seemingly inhospitable, harsh environment, the area sustains healthy populations of desert elephant, giraffe, lion and brown hyena as well as gemsbok (oryx), springbok and steenbok.
-Birdlife is equally diverse, with regular endemics like Rüppell's korhaan, Benguela long-billed lark and lark-like bunting.
-Around the seal colonies, you’re likely to spot tractrac chat, jaegers and skuas.
+Birdlife is equally diverse, with regular sightings of endemics such as Rüppell's korhaan, the Benguela long-billed lark and lark-like bunting.
+Around the seal colonies, you’re likely to spot the tractrac chat, jaeger and skua.

 Variety of Activities

-In one of the harshest environments on the planet, daily activities at Hoanib Skeleton Coast Camp are varied according to the weather, seasons, your preferences and the staff’s advice.
+In one of the harshest environments on the planet, daily activities at Hoanib Skeleton Coast Camp vary according to the weather, seasons, your preferences and the advice of the staff.
 For example, overly hot conditions, sea mist, high winds and flooding rivers can affect plans which may include:

 - Game drives conducted in closed safari vehicles with a pop-up roof